Fishing Lures and Baits

 Tip #4: Remember two keywords: Presentation and Presence.
 You are bringing an artificial object into a fish’s environment, trying to trick that fish into biting that lure.
 The more naturally and deliberately that lure moves through that environment, the better your chances of catching one.

-We hope these select tips and tricks help you have more success fishing lures and baits on the water.
+We hope these select tips and tricks help you have more success fishing lures, baits, and gear on the water.
 If you are looking for more in-depth knowledge, explore what a freshwater fishing guide can provide for you.
 A variety of different freshwater lakes and fisheries can help dial you in and help you land that fish of a lifetime!